 Sailing.
 The MSU Sailing Club has its home on the south shore of Lake Lansing.
-Call 353-5108.
+Call 355-5250.

 Swimming.
 The IM indoor pools provide year-around swimming for both men and women.
 Children may also swim at certain times.
-The outdoor IM pool is popular from May to October, depending on the weather.
+The outdoor IM pool is popular from May to October.
+Water aerobics and learn-to-swim classes are available.

 Tennis.
-Forty outdoor courts (including 10 lighted ones) are located south of the stadium and there are two indoor courts in IM Sports-West.
+Thirty outdoor courts (including 10 lighted ones) are located south of the stadium and there are two indoor courts in IM Sports-West.